konker/site-o-matic/DESIGN.md

 ## To Test

+- Refactor action code files to match, e.g. listSites -> sitesList [?]

+## Strategy for Port

+- No cf functions if subComponentIds.length === 0
 - No cf functions for https type
 - Check destroy
-- Refactor action code files to match, e.g. listSites -> sitesList [?]

-## Strategy for Port

 - Check HTTPS Cf deployment
 - Set up CI with access key and see if it works
 - Check SNS topic